Why do you only accept skilled volunteers? I’m willing to do anything to help.

 Initially we just ask volunteers to fill out our application form and attach their most recent CV.
-If accepted, volunteers must comply with our Child Protection Policy by providing us with….
+If accepted, volunteers must comply with our Child Protection Policy by providing us with:

-UK: International Child Protection Certificate (ICPC) via the Association of Chief Police Officers (ACPO).
+If you are from the UK, this is obtained by applying for an International Child Protection Certificate (ICPC) via the Association of Chief Police Officers (ACPO).